How They Made It: Bread Pudding for Fraser’s Ridge Family Dinner

 - Pour bread mixture into the buttered baking dish and top with remaining pecans.
 Bake 40-60 minutes, or until golden brown and custard is almost set (it will finish setting as it cools).
 Remove from oven and let cool at least 30 minutes.

-- Make the Butterscotch Sauce: While the bread pudding is baking, in a medium saucepan melt butter over medium-high heat.
+- While the bread pudding is baking, in a medium saucepan melt butter over medium-high heat.
 Add the brown sugar and maple syrup and stir until smooth.
 Bring to boil and cook 5 minutes.
 Stir in whisky (mixture will sizzle) and cook about 30 seconds, then stir in warmed cream and salt.
 Bring back to boil and cook and stir 1 minute, then remove from heat and let cool.